cloudbees-days/cloudbees-field-workshops/docs/core/core-5.md

 }
 ```

-Now we just need another job that listens for the 'helloWorld' event.
-We can see there is a new `eventTrigger` type of job trigger specific for cross team collaboration.
-The following Pipeline will be triggered whenever the **helloWorld** event is published:
+* Subscribe to an event: the following Pipeline will be triggered whenever the **helloWorld** event is published.

 ```groovy
 pipeline {